 The film was scanned for me by Snappy Snaps and the scans also have a good tonal range.
 Alas, there are significant scanning artefacts (mostly dust and fibres) but nothing a session with Gimp will not cure.

-The pictures here are much larger than the users of this camera would have expected in the 1930s and so the defects much less visible.
+The pictures here are much larger than the users of this camera would have expected in the 1930s and so the defects are much more visible.
 This particularly impinges on sharpness.